przwrobel/IER/README.md

 ### Data

-Data for the analysis is availible under this link: https://gitlab.tudelft.nl/yturkyilmaz/Introduction_to_Engineering_Research/-/tree/master/Data_analysis
+Data for the analysis is available under this link: https://gitlab.tudelft.nl/yturkyilmaz/Introduction_to_Engineering_Research/-/tree/master/Data_analysis

 ## Getting Started